MyGamepedia/Necro-Multi-Patch/README.md

 * **`necro_givedefaultitems`**: `1` - If enabled, gives default weapon pack for the player when spawned.
 * **`necro_overridedefaultweaponparams`**: `1` - Enables parameters override for all weapons by loading custom weapon script with __necro_ postfix.

+## Contribution

+- Report issues if you find.
+- Create servers feedback and suggest improvements.
+- Users are able to add their own changes, using `Pull requests` system.

 TODO: Add more in README.md.